mgajda/less-arbitrary/towards-better-union.md

 ### Free union type

-Before we endavour on finding type constraints for compound values (arrays and objects), it might be instructive to find a notion of _free type_, that is a type with no additional laws but the ones stated above.
+Before we endeavour on finding type constraints for compound values (arrays and objects), it might be instructive to find a notion of _free type_, that is a type with no additional laws but the ones stated above.
 Given a term with arbitrary constructors we can infer a _free type_ for every